Randall Wolf: Medical career

 Wolf was featured on the PBS show Scientific American Frontiers hosted by Alan Alda on the show's January 23, 2001 episode "Affairs of the Heart."

 Radio

-Wolf hosted a weekly radio show, "Take Charge of Your Health," on WKRC (AM) based out of Cincinnati from 2011-2014.
+Wolf hosted a weekly radio show, "Take Charge of Your Health," on WKRC (AM) based out of Cincinnati from 2011 to 2014.
 The show aired from 6 to 7 PM EST Sunday nights.

 The show discussed important health topics with in-studio physician specialists from around the world.

 Magic

 Dr. Wolf is professional magician and magician member of the Academy of Magical Arts.
 He continues to perform for events in the United States and points beyond.

 Print and Press

-Wolf has published over 100 peer reviewed articles, book chapters and invited commentaries in medical journals.
+Wolf has published over 100 peer-reviewed articles, book chapters and invited commentaries in medical journals.
 See publication list.